MaterializeInc/materialize/doc/user/content/sql/create-role.md

 top level objects such as databases and other roles.
 Instead, Materialize uses system level privileges.
 See [GRANT PRIVILEGE](../grant-privilege) for more details.

-When RBAC is enabled a role must have the `CREATEROLE` system privilege attribute to create another role.
+When RBAC is enabled a role must have the `CREATEROLE` system privilege to create another role.

 ## Examples